earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/01-science-toolbox/python-open-science-toolbox/2018-02-05-os-04-jupyter-notebook.md

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What You Need

 * You will need to have Git, Bash, and Anaconda setup on your computer to complete this lesson.
-Instructions for setting up are here: [Setup Git/Bash and Anaconda lesson lesson](/workshops/setup-earth-analytics-python/setup-git-bash-anaconda/).
+Instructions for setting up are here: [Setup Git/Bash and Anaconda lesson lesson]({{ site.url }}/workshops/setup-earth-analytics-python/setup-git-bash-anaconda/).
-* You will also need to have the earth-analytics-python environment set up.
-Instructions for setting here: [Set up earth analytics python environment](/courses/earth-analytics-python/setup-your-python-earth-analytics-environment/setup-conda-earth-analytics-env)
+* You will also need to have the `earth-analytics-python` environment set up.
+Instructions for setting here: [Set up earth analytics python environment]({{ site.url }}/workshops/setup-earth-analytics-python/setup-python-anaconda-earth-analytics-environment/)
-* You will need to have completed the [Introduction to Bash Shell lesson](/courses/earth-analytics-python/setup-your-python-earth-analytics-environment/introduction-to-bash-shell/).
+* You will need to have completed the [Introduction to Bash Shell lesson]({{ site.url }}/workshops/setup-earth-analytics-python/introduction-to-bash-shell/).

 </div>

-Information below is adapted from materials developed by: [Jupyter](http://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/Notebook%20Basics.ipynb), [Datacamp](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook#WhatIs), and [Dataquest](https://www.dataquest.io/blog/jupyter-notebook-tips-tricks-shortcuts/).
+Information below is adapted from materials developed by <a href="http://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/Notebook%20Basics.ipynb" target = "_blank">Project Jupyter</a>, <a href="https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook#WhatIs" target = "_blank">Datacamp</a>, and <a href="https://www.dataquest.io/blog/jupyter-notebook-tips-tricks-shortcuts/" target = "_blank">Dataquest</a>.

 ## About Jupyter Notebook

-Jupyter Notebooks supports a more reproducible workflow.
+Jupyter Notebooks support a reproducible workflow.
 They allow you to:

 * Write and run inline code interactively
 * Share your work with colleagues so they can see both your code and the code outputs.